JohnMostlyR/jm-validate-addon.js/README.md

             		language: 'en', // Get messages in this language.
 Defaults to the browser's language setting, when available
                 	autoHide: true, // Automatically hide the tooltip after x seconds.
 Defaults to true
                 	useBrowserMessages: false, // Use my own styling but use the messages as provided by the browser.
 Defaults to false
-            	}
+                	translationsFolderPath: 'translations', // Use this folder to find the messages.
+Defaults to 'translations' }
         	);